jeanparpaillon/omegat/release/readme_ia.txt

   - LaTex (*.tex, *.latex)
   - Files Help (*.xml) e Manual (*.hmxp)
   - Typo3 LocManager (*.xml)
-  - Localisation WiX (*.wxl)
+  - WiX localisation (*.wxl)
   - Iceni Infix (*.xml)
-  - Exportation Flash XML (*.xml)
+  - exportation Flash XML (*.xml)
   - Wordfast TXML (*.txml)
   - Camtasia pro Windows (*.camproj)
   - Visio (*.vxd)

 OmegaT pote esser personalisate pro supportar anque altere formatos de file.

-OmegaT analysara automaticamente anque le plus complexe hierarchias de plicas de origine pro acceder omne files supportate, e producer le plicas final con exactemente le mesme structura, includente etiam le copias de omne files non supportate..

-Pro un parve instruction de rapide initio, que tu lancea OmegaT e lege le "Initio instantanee" monstrate.

-Le manual del usator es in le pacchetto que tu ha justo discargate, tu pote lo acceder ab le menu adjuta post le initio del OmegaT
+OmegaT will automatically parse even the most complex source folder hierarchies, to access all the supported files, and produce a target folder with exactly the same structure, including copies of any non-supported files.

+For a quick-start tutorial, launch OmegaT and read the displayed Instant Start Tutorial.

+The user manual is in the package you just downloaded, you can access it from the [Help] menu after starting OmegaT.

 ==============================================================================
  3. Installar OmegaT

 3.1 General
-Pro exequer, OmegaT necessita que le Java Runtime Environment (JRE) es installate sur tu computator.
-Le pacchettos OmegaT que include le ambiente Runtime de Java (Java Runtime Environment o JRE), es ora disponibile pro salvar le usatores del difficultate de seliger e installar lo
+In order to run, OmegaT requires the Java Runtime Environment (JRE) version 1.5 or higher to be installed on your system.
+OmegaT packages which include the Java Runtime Environment are now available to save users the trouble of selecting, obtaining and installing it.

-Si tu ja ha Java, un maniera pro installar le actual version de OmegaT es usar Java Web Start.
+If you have already Java, one way to install the current version of OmegaT is to use Java Web Start.
-Pro ce fin, discarga le sequente file e pois exeque lo:
+Pro ce fin discarga le sequente file e pois lo exeque:

    http://omegat.sourceforge.net/webstart/OmegaT.jnlp

-Illo installara le ambiente correcte pro tu computator e le mesme application al prime lanceamento.
-Le ulterior appellos non habe necessitate de connexion in interrete.
+It will install the correct environment for your computer and the application itself on the first run.
+Le ulterior appellos non habe necessitate de connexion a Interrete.

-Durante le installation, dependente de tu systema operative, tu pote reciper plure advertimentos de securitate.
+During the installation, depending on your operating system, you may receive several security warnings.
 Le certificato es firmate per "Didier Briel".
-Le permissiones que tu da a iste version (le qual pote esser describite como un "accesso sin restriction al computator") es identic al permissiones que tu assigna al version local, como installate per un procedura, describite depost: illes permitte un accesso al disco dur de tu computator.
-Subsequente clicca sur OmegaT.jnlp controlara pro alicun renovationes, si tu ha le connexion a interrete, e installara illos que habe, e deinde lancear OmegaT..

-Le alternative manieras e medios pro discargar e installar OmegaT es monstrate in sequito.

-Usatores de Windows e Linux: si tu es confidente que sur tu systema es jam installate un convenibile version del JRE, tu pote discargar e installar un version sin le JRE de OmegaT (isto es indicate in le nomine del version,"Without_JRE").
-Si tu ha alicun dubita, nos recommenda que tu usa le version supplite con JRE.
-Isto es secur, depois que si un JRE es jam installate sur tu systema, iste version non interferera con illo.

-Usatores de Linux: OmegaT currera super le open-implementation source Java impaccate con multe distributiones de Linux (per exemplo, Ubuntu), ma tu pote haber experientia de defectos, problemas de monstra o characteristicas perdite.
-Nos recommenda que tu discarga e installa anque le ambiente Oracle Java Runtime (JRE) o le pacchetto OmegaT impacchettate con le pacco JRE (le .tar.bz2) marcate "Linux".
-Si tu  installa un version de Java al nivello de systema, tu debe o assecurar te que illo es in tu percurso de lanceamento, o lancear lo explicitemente quando tu lanceara OmegaT.
-Si tu non es molto familiar con Linux, nos te recommenda pro seliger un version de OmegaT con le JRE includite.
-Isto es secur, proque iste "local" JRE non interferera con necun altere JRE installate in tu systema.

-Usatores de Mac: Le JRE es ja installate sur Mac OS X ante que Mac OS X 10.7 (Lion).
-Le usatores de Lion essera suggerite ab le systema quando isto prime lanceara un application que necessita Java e le systema eventualmente discargara lo e installara lo automaticamente.

-Linux sur systemas PowerPC: Le usatores debera discargar le JRE de IBM, pois que Sun non provide un JRE pro systemas PPC.
-Discarga in iste caso ex:
+The permissions you give to this version (which might be mentioned as an "unrestricted access to the computer") are identical  to permissions you give to the local version, as installed by a procedure, described later: they allow an access to the hard drive of the computer.
+Subsequent clicks on  OmegaT.jnlp will check for any upgrades, if you are online, install them if there are any, and then start OmegaT.

+The alternative ways and means of dowloading and installing OmegaT are shown below.

+Windows and Linux users: if you are confident that your system already has a suitable version of the JRE installed, you can install the version of OmegaT without the JRE (this is indicated in the name of the version,"Without_JRE").
+If you are in any doubt, we recommend that you use the version supplied with JRE.
+This is safe, since even if the JRE is already installed on your system, this version will not interfere with it.

+Linux users:
+OmegaT will run on the open-implementation source Java packaged with many Linux distributions (for example, Ubuntu), but you may experience bugs, display problems or missing features.
+We therefore recommend that you download and install either the Oracle Java Runtime Environment (JRE) or the OmegaT package bundled with JRE (the .tar.bz2) bundle marked "Linux").
+If you install a version of Java at system level, you must either ensure that it is in your launch path, or call it explicitly when launching OmegaT.
+If you are not very familiar with Linux, we therefore recommend that you install an OmegaT version with JRE included.
+This is safe, since this "local" JRE will not interfere with any other JRE installed on your system.

+Mac users:
+The JRE is already installed on Mac OS X before Mac OS X 10.7 (Lion).
+Lion users will be prompted by the system when they first launch an application that requires Java and the system will eventually automatically download and install it.

+Linux on PowerPC systems:
+Users will need to download IBM's JRE, as Sun does not provide a JRE for PPC systems.
+Discarga in iste caso ab:

     http://www.ibm.com/developerworks/java/jdk/linux/download.html

 3.2 Installation
-* Usatores de Windows: Simplemente lancea le programma de installation.
-Si tu vole, le programma de installation pote crear vias breve pro lancear OmegaT.

-* usatores de Linux:
-Pone le archivo in qualcunque commode classificator e lo discassa; OmegaT es alora preste a esser lanceate Comocunque tu pote obtener un installation plus nette e plus facile usante le script de installation (linux-install.sh).
-Pro usar ce script, displica un fenestra terminal (consola), cambia le plica in le plica continente le script OmegaT.jar e linux-install.sh, e exeque le script con ./linux-install.sh.

-* Usatores de Mac: Copia le archivo OmegaT.zip in un plica commode e discassa lo ibi pro obtener un plica que contine un file indice del documentation HTML e OmegaT.app, le file application.
+* Windows users:
+Simply launch the installation program.
+If you wish, the installation program can create shortcuts to launch OmegaT.

+* Linux users:
+Place the archive in any suitable folder and unpack it; OmegaT is then ready to be launched.
+You can however obtain a neater and more user-friendly installation by using the installation script (linux-install.sh).
+To use this script, open a terminal window (console), change folder to the folder containing OmegaT.jar and the linux-install.sh script, and execute the script with ./linux-install.sh.

+* Mac users:
+Copy the OmegaT.zip archive to a suitable location and unpack it there to obtain a folder that contains an HTML documentation index file and OmegaT.app, the application file.

-* Altere (e.g., Solaris, FreeBSD:
+* Others (e.g., Solaris, FreeBSD:
-Pro installar OmegaT, crea simplemente un plica convenibile pro OmegaT.
-Copia le archivo OmegaT zip o tar.bz2 in iste plica e dispacchetta lo ibi.
+To install OmegaT, simply create a suitable folder for OmegaT.
+Copy the OmegaT zip or tar.bz2 archive to this folder and unpack it there.

-3.3 Lancear OmegaT
+3.3 Launching OmegaT
-Lancea OmegaT como seque.

-* Usatores de Windows:
-Si, durante le installation, tu creava un via breve sur le scriptorio, clicca duo vices sur iste via breve.
-Alternativemente, clicca duo vices sur le file OmegaT.exe.
-Si tu vide la file OmegaT ma non vide OmegaT.exe in tu administrator de files (Windows Explorer), cambia le preparationes a fin que le extensiones esserea monstrate.

-* Usatores de Linux: Si tu usa le script de installation supplite, tu potera lancear OmegaT con:
+Launch OmegaT as follows.

+* Windows users:
+If, during installation, you have created a shortcut on the desktop, double-click on that shortcut.
+Alternatively, double-click on the file OmegaT.exe.
+If you can see the file OmegaT but not OmegaT.exe in your File Manager (Windows Explorer), change the settings so that file extensions are displayed.

+* Linux users:
+If you used the installation script supplied, you should be able to launch OmegaT with:
-Alt+F2 e alora:
+Alt+F2
+and then:
 omegat

-* Usatores de Mac: clicca duo vices sur le file OmegaT.app.

-* A partir de tu administrator de files (omne systemas): clicca duo vices sur le file OmegaT.jar.
-Isto functionara solmente si le file de typo .jar es associate con Java sur tu systema.

-* A partir de tu linea de commando (omne systemas): le commando pro lancear OmegaT es:
+* Mac users:
+Double-click on the file OmegaT.app.

+* From your file manager (all systems):
+Double-click on the file OmegaT.jar.
+This will work only if the .jar file type is associated with Java on your system.

+* From the command line (all systems):
+The command to launch OmegaT is:

-cd <plica ubi le file OmegaT.jar es localisate>
+cd <classificator ubi le file OmegaT.jar es localisate>

 <nomine e via del file executabile Java> -jar OmegaT.jar

 (Le file executabile Java es le file java sur Linux e java.exe sur Windows.
-Si Java es installate a nivello de systema e es in le percurso del commando, non necessita inscriber le percurso complete.)
+If Java is installed at system level and is in the command path, the full path need not be entered.)

-Adapta vostre experientia de lanceamento de OmegaT:
+Adapta tu experientia de lancha de OmegaT:

-* Usatores de Windows:
-Le programma de installation pote vos crear vias breve in le menu de initio, sur le scriptorio e in le area de lanceamento rapide.
-Vos pote alsi trainar manualmente le file OmegaT.exe in le menu de initio, le scriptorio o le area de lancha rapide pro ligar lo ex illac.

-* Usatores de Linux: pro un modo plus facile de lancear OmegaT, vos pote usar le script Kaptain fornite (omegat.kaptn).
-Pro usar iste script vos debe in prime loco installar Kaptain.
-Deinde tu pote lancear le script de lanceamento de Kaptain con Alt+F2 omegat.kaptn

-Pro magis informationes re le scripturas Kaptain e re le menu pro adder articulos e lancear icones sur Linux, refere al documento "OmegaT sur Linux".

-Usatores de Mac: Traina le file OmegaT.app sur tu dock o sur le barra instrumento de un fenestra trovator pro esser habile a lancear lo ex omne position.
-Tu pote alsi lo appellar in le campo de recerca Spotlight.
+* Windows users:
+The install program can create shortcuts for you in the start menu, on the desktop and in the quick launch area.
+You can also manually drag the file OmegaT.exe to the start menu, the desktop or the quick launch area to link it from there.

+* Linux users:
+For a more user-friendly way of launching OmegaT, you can use the Kaptain script provided (omegat.kaptn).
+To use this script you must first install Kaptain.
+You can then launch the Kaptain launch script with Alt+F2 omegat.kaptn

+For more information on the Kaptain script and on adding menu items and launch icons on Linux, refer to the OmegaT on Linux HowTo.

+Mac users:
+Drag OmegaT.app to your dock or to the tool bar of a Finder window to be able to launch it  from any location.
+You can also call it in the Spotlight search field.

 ==============================================================================
  4. Ingagiar se in le projecto OmegaT